HamiltonMultimedia/hello-world/README.md

 Since then I've thought why should I concern myself with disrespectful people who are not trying to understand me?
 It seems like a lost cause.
 To demand respect from people who don't understand or care to.
+This is a waste of time, energy and possibly money.